jakeryderv/ml-market/README.md

 - **Not financial advice**: This is an educational project demonstrating ML techniques
 - **Market impact**: Strategies based on public data face crowding risk
 - **Model opacity**: Random forests are less interpretable than linear models; feature importance helps but doesn't fully explain predictions

-### Recommendations for Practitioners
-1. Use volatility forecasts for risk management, not alpha generation
-2. Always validate on true out-of-sample data before deployment
-3. Account for transaction costs, slippage, and capacity constraints
-4. Monitor for regime changes that may invalidate historical patterns